UPS Airlines Flight 1354: Investigation

 The National Transportation Safety Board (NTSB) launched an investigation and sent a 26-member go team to the crash site to collect perishable evidence.
 The cockpit voice recorder (CVR) and flight data recorder (FDR) were recovered on the following day and sent for analysis.

 At their third media briefing on August 16, 2013, the NTSB reported that the crew had briefed the approach to runway 18 and were cleared to land by air traffic control two minutes prior to the end of the recording.
 At 16 seconds before the end of the recording, the aircraft's ground proximity warning system (GPWS) sounded two "sink rate" alerts, meaning that the aircraft was descending too rapidly.
 Three seconds later, Captain Beal reported having the runway in sight, which was confirmed by First Officer Fanning.
 The CVR recorded the sound of the first impact with trees 3 seconds after the pilots reported seeing the runway.
 A final "too low terrain" alert by the GPWS was then recorded, followed by the final sounds of impact.

 To represent the country of manufacture, the French aviation accident investigation agency Bureau of Enquiry and Analysis for Civil Aviation Safety (BEA), assisted by Airbus technical advisors, participated in the investigation.
 Members of the FBI Evidence Response Team also assisted the NTSB.
 The NTSB stated in late August that no mechanical anomalies had yet been uncovered, but that the complete investigation would take several months.

 On February 20, 2014, the NTSB held a public hearing in connection with its investigation.
 Excerpts from the CVR were presented, in which both the captain and first officer discussed their lack of sufficient sleep prior to the flight.

+During the investigation, the NTSB examined fatigue as a factor in the pilot's decision making during the landing, noting that both pilots had been overly busy during their expected rest period in the hours immediately prior to their flight; conflicting squabbles on rest, between UPS and the Independent Pilots Association, led to the NTSB excluding them from the remainder of the hearing.

-On September 9, 2014, the NTSB announced that the probable cause of the accident was that the aircrew had made an unstabilized approach into Birmingham–Shuttlesworth International Airport during which they failed to adequately monitor their altitude.
-The aircraft descended below the minimum descent altitude when the runway was not yet in sight, resulting in controlled flight into terrain about 3300 ft short of the runway threshold.
+On September 9, 2014, the NTSB announced that the probable cause of the accident was that the aircrew had made an unstabilized approach into Birmingham–Shuttlesworth International Airport.
+They failed to adequately monitor their altitude and descended below the minimum descent altitude when the runway was not yet in sight, resulting in controlled flight into terrain about 3300 ft short of the runway threshold.

 The NTSB also found that contributing factors in the accident were: